onzfonz/comp227/src/content/3/en/part3c.md

 Let's add some missing functionality to our application, including deleting and updating an individual task.

-The easiest way to delete a task from the database is with the [findByIdAndDelete](https://mongoosejs.com/docs/api/model.html#Model.findByIdAndDelete()) method:
+The easiest way to delete a task from the database is with the [`findByIdAndDelete` method](https://mongoosejs.com/docs/api/model.html#Model.findByIdAndDelete()):

 ```js
 app.delete('/api/tasks/:id', (request, response, next) => {